Corné Mulder: Early life

+Corné Mulder is the son of the former National Party minister Connie Mulder who served under John Vorster.
+He is also the younger brother of the former the Freedom Front Plus leader Pieter Mulder.
 Corné Mulder graduated from Potchefstroom University, with a B.Juris degree, followed by an LL.B in 1982.
 He later completed doctoral research at the Institute for Advanced Legal Studies at the University of London and the Max-Planck-Institut für Ausländisches öffentliches Recht und Völkerrecht at Heidelberg, Germany.